Hamilton cycles in random geometric graphs: Proof of Theorem Proof of Theorem 1

 Note that this is true independently of $M$ which is important since we will want to choose $M$ depending on $U$.

-In the rest of the argument we shall assume that there is no non-full component of size greater than $U$, no non-full component of size $U/2$ within $c$ of an edge and no non-full square within $Uc$ of a corner.
+In the rest of the argument we shall assume that there is no nonfull component of size greater than $U$, no nonfull component of size $U/2$ within $c$ of an edge and no nonfull square within $Uc$ of a corner.

-Between these components of non-full squares there are numerous full squares.
+Between these components of nonfull squares there are numerous full squares.
 To define this more precisely let $\widehat G$ be the graph with vertex set the small squares, and where each square is joined to all others within $(c-2)$ of this square (in the Euclidean norm).
-The graph $\widehat G\setminus N_0$ has one very large component $\widetilde A$ which we call the {\em sea}.
-We call the squares in this sea the {\em easy} squares and the remaining squares the {\em difficult} squares.
+Since the probability a square is in $N_0$ (i.e., is nonfull) is $1-o(1)$, the graph $\widehat G\setminus N_0$ has one giant component consisting of almost all the squares.
+We call this component \textit{sea}.
+(We give an equivalent formal definition just before Corollary~\ref{c:local-sea}.)

-The idea is that it is trivial to find a cycle visiting every point of the process in a square in the sea $\widetilde A$, and that we can extend this cycle to a Hamilton cycle by adding each non-full component (and any full squares cut off by it) one at a time.
+The idea is that it is trivial to find a cycle visiting every point of the process in a square in the sea, and that we can extend this cycle to a Hamilton cycle by adding each nonfull component (and any full squares cut off by it) one at a time.
 However, it is easier to phrase the argument by starting with the difficult parts and then using the sea of full squares.

-{\it Stage 3: The structure of the difficult subsquares.}
+\subsection{Stage 3: The structure of the difficult subsquares}

-Consider one component $N\in\cN$ of the non-full squares, and suppose that it has size $u$.
+Consider one component $N\in\cN$ of the nonfull squares, and suppose that it has size $u$.
 By Lemma~\ref{l:non-full-size} we know $u<U$.
-We will also consider $N_{2c}$: the $2c$-blow-up of $N$: that is the set of all squares with $\ell_\infty$ distance at most $2c$ from a square in $N$.
+We will also consider $N_{2c}$: the $2c$-blow-up of $N$: that is the set of all squares with $\ell_\infty$ distance at most $2c$ from a square in~$N$.

-Now some full squares may be cut off from the rest of the full squares by non-full squares in $N$.
-More precisely the graph $\widehat G\setminus N$ has one giant component $A=A(N)$; we call $A^c$ the {\em cutoff} squares.
-Note that $A$ is a superset of the sea $\widetilde A$, since we have only removed one component of the non-full squares.
-We shall see later (Corollary~\ref{c:sea}) that the sea is $\bigcap_{N\in\cN}A(N)$.
+Now some full squares may be cut off from the rest of the full squares by nonfull squares in $N$.
+More precisely the graph $\widehat G\setminus N$ has one component $A=A(N)$ consisting of all but at most a bounded number of squares (since we have removed at most $U$ squares from $\widehat G$).
+We call $A^c$ the \textit{cutoff} squares.